firdausiyamubarak-ux/ExplainShield/README.md

 - Applicable in SOC environments, threat hunting, and malware research
 - Contributes to building safer digital infrastructure globally

+## Why This Matters Globally

+Cybersecurity is not just a technical problem — it is a human one.
+In developing countries, hospitals, schools, and government institutions are increasingly targeted by malware attacks with no resources to defend themselves.
+ExplainShield was built with this in mind: an open, explainable tool that doesn't require a PhD to understand, making AI-powered threat detection accessible to defenders everywhere.

+As a student from India building tools that address global security challenges, this project reflects my belief that technology should serve people — not just those with resources, but communities worldwide that depend on secure digital infrastructure.

 ## Results

 | Metric | Score |